TomographyLab/DockerImage/README.md

 - Be sure that no other process is blocking port 8888
-- To stop the notebook server and destry the container (the image will not be destryed) just press `Ctrl+C` from within the terminal window
+- To stop the notebook server and destroy the container (the image will not be destroyed) just press `Ctrl+C` from within the terminal window